[gtranslate]

 2. What is a Plug Valve?

 A Plug Valve is a type of valve used to control the flow of liquids or gases through a pipe.
 It operates with a plug that turns to either allow or block the flow.
-This simple mechanism makes it quick and easy to open or close the valve.
-They are designed with a straightforward mechanism that enhances ease of use.
-Here are some key details about Plug Valves that you should know when considering it for your valves:
+The plug rotates 90° to achieve full open or full shutoff.

 Structure of Plug Valve